 This policy is designed to deal with concerns raised in relation to specific issues of wrongdoing which may be illegal, against the public interest or damaging to the reputation of CREST or its members.
 Any such actions would be contrary to our Code of Ethics and/or Codes of Conduct.

 If you are aware of incidents or activity by a member company or an individual that either holds one of our certifications or who has taken one of our examinations that is contrary to our Code of Ethics and/or Codes of Conduct, you should not hesitate to get in touch with us and ‘speak up’ or ‘blow the whistle’.

 We recognise that there may be concerns that by reporting such issues, the discloser may be subject to some adverse action so the process below outlines how to report an incident anonymously if desired and the protection that this will offer.

 We endorse the provisions set out below to ensure that member companies or individuals should not feel at a disadvantage for raising legitimate concerns.

 What is Whistleblowing?

 Whistleblowing is when an act, often illegal, is disclosed which the person(s) committing the act would not wish to become public knowledge.
-The wrongdoing disclosed must be in the public interest, so it must affect others, for example, the wider membership or the public.
+The wrongdoing disclosed must be in the public interest.
+This means it must affect others, for example the wider membership or the public.
 Officially this is called ‘making a disclosure in the public interest’.

 Whistleblowing is distinct from complaints, employment disputes and grievance.
 Further information is available here: https://www.gov.uk/whistleblowing